Federal solar tax credit: frequently asked questions

 The federal solar tax credit is the most popular solar incentive program in the United States.
 Also known as the solar investment tax credit (ITC), the solar tax credit has made it possible for more homeowners to enjoy the benefits of clean energy by making solar more affordable.

-For the remainder of 2020, the federal tax credit is equal to 26% of the total cost of your solar installation.
+Until the end of 2022, the federal tax credit is equal to 26% of the total cost of your solar installation.
 But does anything else qualify for the solar tax credit, like energy storage or solar pool heaters?
 Can you get the ITC more than once?
 Are you still eligible if you install the panels yourself?

 In this article, we’ll answer these, and other frequently asked questions about the federal tax credit.
 But, before we get into our frequently asked questions, let’s go over what exactly the solar tax credit is.

 On this page:

 - Can you claim it more than once?